ntrzr/blog/README.md

 5. Upon successful creation, you will be redirected to the main page, where your new post will be displayed.

+## Post Searching
+The blog page provides a search functionality that allows users to find specific posts based on keywords, tags, or categories.
+To search for a post, follow these steps:

+1. Locate the search bar on the blog page.
+2. Enter a keyword, tag, or category related to the post you are looking for.
+3. Press the "Enter" key or click the search button/icon.
+4. The blog page will display a list of posts that match your search query.
+5. Click on a post from the search results to view its full content and details.

 ## Post Deletion
 Users can delete their own blog posts.
 To delete a post, follow these steps: